kotolex/checking/README.md

   "generate_report": false
 }
 ```
-Changing this parameters you can manage your suites and test  - for example specify what listener to use, or what group to run only.
+Changing these parameters you can manage your suites and test  - for example specify what listener to use, or what group to run only.
 Some rules for parameters:

-1) All types must be as in example, so you cant put string to "verbose" it must be int, etc.
+1) All types must be as in example, so you can't put string to "verbose" it must be int, etc.

 2) If groups not empty ("groups":["api"]) then only group with that name will run.
 If no such group found, no tests will executed